Northern Virginia Elementary and Middle School Science and Engineering Fair!

 -

-Northern Virginia Regional - Broadcom Masters - Elementary and Middle School Grades (1-8)
+Northern Virginia Regional - Thermo Fisher Scientific Junior Innovators Challenge - Elementary and Middle School Grades (1-8)

 Dear Colleagues:

 We are planning to host around 150 students representing different schools!
 Our event is open to all area schools – public, private, and homeschool associations.
-We will accept projects in the areas of Life and Earth Sciences, Physical Science and Engineering.
+We will accept projects in the areas of Life and Earth Sciences, Physical Science,

 We encourage all potential participants to visit our website.
 Here you will be able to learn more about the fair, as well as view past projects.
 If your school is interested in participating in this year’s fair please register at www.nvsefair.com no later than TBD.

-Registered schools will receive additional information regarding the exact number of entries allowed for their school, school entry form and student entry forms.
+Registered schools will receive additional information regarding the exact number of entries allowed for their school, school entry, and student entry forms.
 Both forms need to be submitted by TBD.

 For additional information, including the fair rules and guidelines, please check our website: www.nvsefair.com.